hwalahumba/hwalahumba/README.md

 ### Hi there 👋 I am Byan

-I'm an Electrical Engineering student at Gadjah Mada UNiversity.
+I'm an Electrical Engineering student at Gadjah Mada University.
 ...
 I have nothing more to write what more, so if you want to know more from me please feel free to contact me at byanarvendy@gmial.com